essmehdi/essmehdi/README.md

 ### Welcome dear, I'm Mehdi

-I'm currently a Software Engineering student and web developement.
+I'm currently a Software Engineering student.

 I'm interested in projects (but definitely not limited to) that evolves building apps on the web!